Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 It also allowed content creators, artists, and more to stay in contact with their fans and still get their music and videos out there.

-75% of teens and adults over the age of 15 in the U.S. are YouTube viewers.
+According to the statistics, 75% of teens and adults over 15 in the U.S. are YouTube viewers.
 This is one of the biggest age ranges, and there are a couple important breakdowns here:

 This is a big distinction for YouTube in comparison to other social media platforms as it commonly drops off at higher ages, but YouTube has bridged the generational gaps in the U.S.

-It may be because YouTube is available easily via the web, or perhaps because registration isn’t required— only speculation .
+It may be because YouTube is available easily via the web.
+After all, registration isn’t required— only speculation .

 Kids no doubt love YouTube and their parents can attest— it’s a great way to keep your child busy, learning, and entertained.
 80% of parents say that their children 11 and under like to watch YouTube.